danny-cpp/Kt_editor/README.md

 <h4>5.
 Acknowledgement</h4>
 <p>
     Project implemented the open-source product of <a href="https://github.com/codemirror/codemirror">CodeMirror</a>, which <a href="https://github.com/codemirror/CodeMirror/blob/master/LICENSE">licensed</a> under the MIT license.
+All rights reserved to the respective owners.<br><br>
-All rights reserved to the respective owners.
+    Project is based on JavaFX 15 framework.
+All right reserved to the respective owners.
 </p>